Gateway-Corporate-Solutions/fp-cicis/README.md

 # FP-Cicis

-FP-Cicis is a demonstration of a command-and-control web server that does basic fingerprinting, based on the open-source devicer.js and snatch.js libraries developed by Gateway Corporate Solutions
+FP-Cicis is an example of a command-and-control web server that utilizes the Devicer Intelligence Suite to demonstrate Gateway Corporate Solutions' advanced browser fingerprinting technology.

 ### Usage